jgarza9788/GaussianBlur_Demo/GaussianBlur_PPM.md

 > Note: if you don't have Post Processing installed you can get it from the menu (i.e. Window -> Package Manager -> Post Processing)

+## Troubleshooting

+This method currently doesn't work in in a Canvas.